How Do You Like Your Coffee

 If you love Coffee, it is not just about the caffeine.
 It is about the TASTE!

-We love certain flavors, sweet, salty, spicy, and bitter.
+We love certain flavors: sweet, salty, spicy, and bitter.
 Coffee has an undernote of acidic bitterness.
 Add cream, which softens the tongue’s bitterness but still satisfies the body’s desire for something bitter.
-Add sugar or sweetener and perhaps some spice or flavor, and you have three of our favorite tastes.
-Coffee goes well with almost everything, breakfast, lunch, dinner, snacks, and desserts.
+Add sugar or sweetener and perhaps some spice or flavor; you have three of our favorite tastes.
+Coffee goes well with almost everything: breakfast, lunch, dinner, snacks, and desserts.

 Having Coffee is a social experience!
 You get together for Coffee!

-These days there is a coffee shop or cafe around almost every corner.
+These days, there are coffee shops and cafes around almost every corner.
 People meet to socialize over a coffee.
 They meet to do business at a coffee shop.
 Coffee almost always attends meetings at the board table.
 The first thing you will probably be asked at a business meeting is, “Can I get you a coffee?”
 When you visit someone’s home, it is the same, “Can I get you a coffee or tea?”

 The social aspect of enjoying Coffee and a snack or dessert is intrinsic to many cultures.